 Transportation network companies are very popular.
 Companies such as Uber, Lyft and others are transportation network companies.
 There is also a company by the name of Empower that is a transportation network company.
 Empower however does not carry insurance coverage.
 They claim that they require that their drivers have coverage.
 However if the driver’s coverage is simply their personal auto coverage and they’re engaging in a livery service, then their coverage is voided.

-Transportation Network Car Accident-Va Law
+Transportation Network Car Accident-Va.
+Law

 However Virginia law fills in the gaps.
 A transportation network company must provide liability and also UM/UIM coverage.
 This applies while the driver is transporting a passenger.

-This Code section applies where the driver is logged into the network.
+The coverage requirement applies where the driver is logged into the network.
 Also it applies where the driver accepts a prearranged ride request.

 When the driver is logged into the system, the transportation network company must verify that the driver has a policy.

-Transportation Network Car Accident-Logging In vs Accepting
+Transportation Network Car Accident-Logging In vs. Accepting

 When the driver accepts a prearranged ride request on the company’s digital platform, he must have $1,000,000 in liability coverage and $1,000,000 in UM/UIM coverage.
 That continues until the driver completes the transaction or until the prearranged ride is completed, whichever is later.